-Share of RRG Loan Liability is adjusted annually based on proportional population of member local governments.
+^{} Share of RRG Loan Liability is adjusted annually based on proportional population of member local governments.

-There is an obligation between the Town of East Fremantie and the Resource Recovery Group (RRG) to pay its share of the ban lability to the RRG which we extrainly be paid to the Western Australian Treasury.
-Corporation via the RRG, Aloan payable balance is to be recorded in the financial statements of the Town with the corresponding entry as an investment in associate.
-This determination is based on the Charge Agreement, with the Town's share of loan payment to RRG 5 milly established.
-In the event of default by the RRG, the Town guarantees to pay its share of loan directly to the Western Australian Treasury Corporation with the event of default by the RRG, the Town guarantees to pay its share of loan directly to the Western Australian Treasury Corporation.
+There is an obligation between the Town of East Fremantle and the Resource Recovery Group (RRG) to pay its share of the loan liability to the RRG which will eventually be paid to the Western Australian Treasury Corporation via the RRG.
+A loan payable balance is to be recorded in the financial statements of the Town with the corresponding entry as an investment in associate.
+This determination is based on the Charge Agreement, with the Town's share of loan payment to RRG formally established.
+In the event of default by the RRG, the Town guarantees to pay its share of loan directly to the Western Australian Treasury Corporation.